 If you or someone you know is a victim of domestic violence please call the National Domestic Violence Hotline at: 1-800-799-7233

 Problems caused by alcoholism don’t resolve themselves, and solutions to family problems usually require buy-in from all family members.
 Most of the time, family counseling is required to help families recognize the causes of problems and develop healthy solutions to resolve them.

 The primary solution usually involves the person with the alcohol use disorder seeking treatment.
 It can be difficult to convince alcoholics to seek help.
 However, numerous resources are available for people seeking help for alcoholism and for family members affected by alcoholism.

 Whether your loved one goes to alcohol rehab or they attend support group meetings, family members can support alcoholics while they’re trying to recover from alcohol addiction.
 Help from friends and family is a major component of recovery from alcoholism.

 Sometimes the person with the alcohol addiction refuses to seek treatment.
-For example, families of high-functioning alcoholics may be unable to convince their loved one to seek treatment because the person hasn’t experienced obvious consequences of their addiction yet.
+For example, families of a high-functioning alcoholic may be unable to convince their loved one to seek treatment because the person hasn’t experienced obvious consequences of their addiction yet.

 Family members shouldn’t give up and do nothing.
-There are several ways to deal with issues involving high-functioning alcoholics or other types of alcoholics.
+There are several ways of dealing with an alcoholic.
 Support groups or counseling can benefit family members affected by someone else’s alcohol abuse.